eoinkelly/notes/databases/postgresql/types.md

 # Postgres data types

+* Postgres types are lowercase (only SQL keywords are uppercase)
 * Each data type has an internal representation and has one or more external representations.
 * Each external representation is decided by which input and output function you use.
 * Some input and output functions for a type are not "invertible" i.e. you might lose precision if you put data in and out of Postgres via these functions